AlgoMaster Logo

 Code

 Every time we shrink the window, we recompute maxFreq by scanning all 26 characters.
-But the answer can only improve when maxFreq increases.
-What if we just let maxFreq stay at its highest value and only update it upward?
+The answer can only improve when maxFreq increases, so the next approach keeps maxFreq at its highest value seen so far and never recomputes it downward.

 Approach 3: Optimized Sliding Window